kyle-barth/EmojiBoard-Old/README.md

 # EmojiBoard
-An iOS and Windows app that converts your entire keyboard into Emoji.
-Why?
-Why not!
+A Windows app that converts your entire keyboard to Emoji - outputting the most similar looking Emoji for each letter.
+It's a millenials dream.